 - 1. Each of the Contracting States shall notify to the other the completion of the procedures required by its law for the bringing into force of this Convention.
 The Convention shall enter into force on the date of receipt of the later of these notifications. - 2.
-The provisions of the Convention shall apply: - (a) with regard to taxes withheld at source, in respect of amounts paid or credited on or after the first day of January next following the date upon which the Convention enters into force; and - (b) with regard to other taxes, in respect of taxable years beginning on or after the first day of January next following the date upon which the Convention enters into force.
+The provisions of the Convention shall have effect: - a) in the Hellenic Republic: - on income derived or on capital owned on or after the first day of January of the calendar year next following that in which the Convention enters into force; - b) in South Africa: - i) with regard to taxes withheld at source, in respect of amounts paid or credited on or after the first day of January next following the date upon which the Convention enters into force; and - ii) with regard to other taxes, in respect of taxable years beginning on or after the first day of January next following the date upon which the Convention enters into force. - 3.
+The Agreement of the 11th November 1964 between the Royal Greek Government and the Government of South Africa aiming at the reciprocal exemption from taxes on income derived from the operation of ships or aircraft shall be terminated upon entry into force of this Convention and shall cease to have effect for any period for which this Convention shall have effect.